Robertfarb/whiteboarding-curriculum/application-materials/cover-letter/cover-letter.md

-# Point 3 - ABOUT THEM
+# Triangle Point 3 - ABOUT THEM
 Now here is the place where you can show value.
 What do you know about the company?
 How would you be an asset specifically?

 BAD EXAMPLE:  I know I would be a valuable asset to your team